 It is sometimes more beneficial to deliver information in an image format than text—visual representations aid in comprehending the material and recognizing and responding to changes in data quickly.
 Changing colors on a map, making visual elements bigger or smaller, and trending representations that depict rises or declines are just a few examples.

 Because customers expect immediate replies from the people they're talking to, chat applications and social media messengers are always built on real-time technology.
-Realtime technology guarantees that users have a seamless dialogue connection.
+Realtime technology guarantees that users have a seamless real time messaging.